Neptune-Crypto/neptune-core/docs/src/consensus/transaction.md

 A transaction witness consists of the following fields:

  - `input_utxos: SaltedUtxos` A wrapper object wrapping together a list of input `Utxo`s and a salt, which is 3 `BFieldElement`s.
- - `input_lock_scripts: Vec<LockScript>` The lock scripts determine the spending policies of the input UTXOs; in the simplest case, whether their owners approve of the transaction.
+ - `input_lock_scripts_and_witnesses: Vec<LockScriptAndWitness>` The lock scripts determine the spending policies of the input UTXOs; in the simplest case, whether their owners approve of the transaction.
- - `type_scripts: Vec<TypeScript>` The scripts that authenticate the correct evolution of all token types involved.
+ - `type_scripts_and_witnesses: Vec<TypeScriptAndWitness>` The scripts that authenticate the correct evolution of all token types involved.
- - `lock_script_witnesses: Vec<Vec<BFieldElement>>` Witness data to the lock scripts.
  - `input_membership_proofs: Vec<MsMembershipProof>` Membership proofs in the mutator set for the input UTXOs.
  - `output_utxos: SaltedUtxos` A wrapper object wrapping together a list of output `Utxo`s and a salt, which is 3 `BFieldElement`s.
  - `mutator_set_accumulator: MutatorSetAccumulator` The mutator set accumulator, which is the anonymous accumulator.